IEEE 2030.5 Takes Off: The Latest News on the IEEE 2030.5 Standard

 IEEE 2030.5 is a very rich, modern IOT protocol.
 It has over 30 distinct “function sets” covering everything from device discovery to security to smart grid functions like DER, demand response and flow reservation for EVs.

 Even implementing an application as narrowly defined as the Common Smart Inverter Profile (CSIP) is more complex than you would imagine.
-All that is needed is to implement the DER specific function set in IEEE 2030.5.
-Correct?
+It is a common misunderstanding that a device can support just the DER function set from IEEE 2030.5 and satisfy CSIP requirements.

-Not so.
 The structure of IEEE 2030.5 requires implementation of almost 20 of the 30+ function sets to be compliant with the CSIP requirements.
-These include everything from discovering device to device capability exchanges to both polling and pub/sub communications and much more.
-This is the reason that QualityLogic has been so busy training both the development teams and test labs.
-We’ve even given our two-day workshop to utilities wanting to better understand what they should be asking vendors for.
+These include everything from discovering device to device capability exchanges to both polling and subscription-based communications and much more.
+QualityLogic’s IEEE 2030.5 DER Technical Workshop has equipped many professional teams across the globe in understanding the fundamentals of IEEE 2030.5, CSIP, and CSIP-Aus specifications since 2013.

 What is IEEE 1547.1 and Who Cares?